 “It makes me feel really good, really positive, and I feel stronger from inside – and not only physically but mentally as well.”

 Muz is feeling more energetic, motivated, and finally feels empowered to take control of his CVD.

 “It could be because my cholesterol levels are coming down, but I feel more energetic – I have started doing small simple exercises and I have started walking more… all those things are making me feel very proud, very strong.
 Me and my family are feeling very hopeful for the future.”

 We look forward to hearing how Muz progresses with his treatment and management of his CVD.

 PLEASE NOTE: This blog is intended for health care professionals involved in the treatment of CVD.

 CVD prevention and management in Greater Manchester

 The biggest area where the NHS can save lives over the next 10 years is in reducing the incidence of cardiovascular disease (CVD).
-There is an ongoing programme of work across Greater Manchester to raise awareness and improve access to appropriate medicines, such as inclisiran, for patients with CVD.
+There is an ongoing programme of work across Greater Manchester to raise awareness and improve access to appropriate medicines for patients with CVD.

 Read more about how Health Innovation Manchester is supporting with the prevention and management of cardiovascular disease across Greater Manchester.